 History of Beagles in Hunting

-Though there were a few different varieties of Beagles before the 1800s, there is very little documentation on them.
-However, the early ancestors of these dogs were believed to be a similar sized dog used for hunting in Greece during the 5th century BCE.
+Though there were different varieties of Beagles before the 1800s, there is very little documentation on them.
+However, the early ancestors of these dogs were believed to be a similar sized dog primarily used for hunting in Greece during the 5th century BCE.

 During the 8th century, a scent hound called the St. Hubert Hound was the top hunting and tracking dog of its time.
 From there, the Talbot Hound was developed and overtook the St. Hubert Hound as the premier hunting dogs.

 The problem was, Talbot Hounds were too slow.
-It was hard to deny their tracking ability, but stamina and speed were just as essential on hunts.
+It was hard to deny their tracking ability, but stamina and speed were just as important on long hunting trips.
 The solution?
 Breeders and hunters crossbred the Talbot with Greyhounds to increase speed.

 The Early Pocket Beagles